Vote now in Celebrating Renfrewshire using the Young Scot voting platform. Voting closes on Wednesday 2 July.

 Voting will take place on the Young Scot website using their online voting platform.

-Information on each project will be available in advance to make sure everyone can make an informed choice.
+Details for each project are available on the Young Scot website to make sure everyone can make an informed choice.

 Young people will need to have a Young Scot card or a temporary number in order to gain access to their local partnership voting platform.